John Barrymore: Decline and death: 1936–1942

 In October 1940, Barrymore returned to the NBC Radio network to work on Rudy Vallée's show, now called the Sealtest Show.
 Barrymore recorded 74 episodes of the program, continuing in the vein of self-parody, with jokes about his drinking, declining career, and marital issues.
 On May 19, 1942, while recording a line from Romeo and Juliet for the show, Barrymore collapsed.
 He was taken to Hollywood Presbyterian Hospital and died there on May 29, from cirrhosis of the liver and kidney failure, complicated by pneumonia.
 Shortly before his death, Barrymore returned to his childhood Catholic faith.

-Although Errol Flynn's memoirs claim film director Raoul Walsh "borrowed" Barrymore's body before burial to leave his corpse propped in a chair for a drunken Flynn to discover when he returned home, Gene Fowler, a close friend of Barrymore, stayed with the body all night and denied the story.
-However, in a 2020 interview for the YouTube series Hot Ones, John's granddaughter Drew Barrymore claimed the Flynn account was accurate.
+Errol Flynn claims in his memoir that as a prank film director Raoul Walsh "borrowed" Barrymore's body before burial to leave it propped in a chair at a poker table, for a drunken Flynn to discover when he returned home.
+Gene Fowler, a close friend of Barrymore, denied Flynn's story, saying he had stayed with the body all night.
+However, in a 2020 interview for the YouTube series Hot Ones, John's granddaughter Drew Barrymore confirmed Flynn's account.
 Barrymore was buried at Calvary Cemetery in Los Angeles on June 2.
-In 1980, Barrymore's son had his father's body reinterred in the family plot in Philadelphia's Mount Vernon Cemetery.
+In 1980, Barrymore's son had his father's body cremated and reinterred in the family plot in Philadelphia's Mount Vernon Cemetery.